5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

 - **Hackintosh laptops** → **hibernatemode 3** (fast wake-ups) or **hibernatemode 25** (true hibernation).
 - **Hackintosh desktops** → **hibernatemode 0** (fast sleep) or **hibernatemode 25** (power-saving).
 - **Long-term sleep?** → Use **hibernatemode 25** to **save power**.

-## Prerequisites for enabling Hibernation on Hackintosh systems

-For hibernation to work successfully, there are a few prerequisites that *must* be met first:

-- **Config adjustments**:

-  - Storage must be detected as `built-in` or `internal` (verify in System Profiler or Hackintool).
-If the SSD/NVMe is not recognized as built-in, get the PCI device path of the SATA/NVMe Controller from Hackintool, open the `config.plist` and add the DeviceProperty `built-in` with a value of `01000000` (Data) for it.

-  - Many devices will likely need to set `UEFI/ReservedMemory` for region `0x8B000` (size `0x1000`) to fix black screens on wake on Intel laptops.
-This is an entry that comes as part of the `sample.plist` for OpenCore.
-No clue with AMD/Intel Desktops.

-  - Block writes to RTC regions `0x80`-`0xAB` and possibly `0xB0`-`0xB4` (refer to [**RTCMemoryFixup**](https://github.com/acidanthera/RTCMemoryFixup)).

-  - By blocking RTC writes to those regions, you prevent hibernation data being written to the RTC.
-Make sure to allow OC to read hibernation data from NVRAM instead (`Misc/Boot/HibernateMode` = `Auto`) and that you have HibernationFixup so that the data does get written into NVRAM.

-  - Changing `Misc/Boot/HibernationSkipsPicker` to `true` in the `config.plist` is highly recommended.
-That way, you do not inadvertently boot into another OS and change the environment/whatever assumptions the hibernated OS makes.
-It's generally a really dumb idea to change BIOS settings in the middle of hibernation so please don't.

-- **Required Kexts**:

-  - [**HibernationFixup**](https://github.com/acidanthera/HibernationFixup) kext is required when changing HibernationMode to anything but `0`

-  - [**RTCMemoryFixup**](https://github.com/acidanthera/RTCMemoryFixup) in order to block writes to specific RTC regions.
-If your system crashes when when trying to restore from hibernation, then you definitely need this kext and additional settings to fix RTC memory regions.

 ## Configuring Hibernation